tcfev/Fordem/README.md

 # forDem برای مردم‌گردانی
 ## A censorship-resistant e-Democracy platform
-forDem ia an international multi-platform democracy and mobilization platform/app, that respects privacy and is oriented on data security.
-It is an inter-connected app in the fediverse and beyond, that is supposed to be a central hub for civil society while organizing political action, canalizing social struggles and discussions in society. forDem is there to make the voice of civil society movements¹ heard and maximize their impact.
+forDem, an abbreviation of ‘for Democracy’, is a cross-platform e-democracy and socio-political mobilization app, with participation, deliberation, and networking functionalities.
+It forms P2P networks over the internet and ‘WiFi-Direct’ mesh. forDem respects privacy and is oriented on data security.
+It is an inter-connected app in the ‘Fediverse’ and beyond.
+The aim of forDem is to be the main channel between social struggles and discussions in societies and is there to make the voice of civil society movements heard and to maximize their impact.

+To bring the project to life, different actors from across the globe are involved, including tech companies, research institutions, and non-profit organizations.

 Check the [`Feature List`](https://github.com/tcfev/forDem/issues/85)
 Want to Join?: [`check here`](https://github.com/tcfev/forDem/issues/61)  & [`this discussion`](https://github.com/tcfev/forDem/discussions/52)
 `In case you have privacy concerns, create a new Github account first and then write to us or engage in discussions.`